-Students who complete a Certificate II qualification in either Year 11 or in Year 12 will meet the Achievement Standard requirement for the WACE (ie to complete four Year 12 ATAR courses or achieve a Certificate II qualification).
+Students who complete a Certificate II qualification or higher in either Year 11 or in Year 12 will meet the Achievement Standard requirement for the WACE.
 In addition, of the 20 units required for the WACE, a maximum of eight may be substituted by the achievement of an AQF Certificate.
 This can be advantageous to students who may be at risk of not achieving the WACE.